Public Lecture Series: AI in Science and Engineering

 Engaging with these changes is essential: AI already permeates daily life and has fundamentally altered how science and engineering are practiced, from data collection and analysis to experiment design, simulation, and validation.
 Understanding AI’s capabilities and limits helps researchers build systems that are safe, robust, and equitable.
 It also informs how we teach and train the next generation—integrating responsible innovation and interdisciplinary collaboration so that the scientific and engineering communities can advance AI that serves people and strengthens the foundations of science and engineering.

-Our public lecture series AI in Science and Engineering explores how AI is transforming these disciplines and features lectures by the internationally renowned scientists Edith Elkind, Kate Smith-Miles, Matthias Scheutz, Shahar Mendelson, and Kristian Kersting.
+Our public lecture series AI in Science and Engineering explores how AI is transforming these disciplines and features lectures by the internationally renowned scientists Edith Elkind, Kristian Kersting, Kate Smith-Miles, Matthias Scheutz, and Shahar Mendelson.
 Bringing together computer science, mathematics, engineering, and science in general, the series highlights how AI is reshaping discovery, design, and deployment in science and engineering.

 All lectures take place in TU Wien’s beautiful Festsaal, and are also streamed via Zoom.
 For details, please see individual lecture announcements below.